pestami/ArcadeConfig/README.md

 # ArcadeConfig

 Collection of scripts and config files for arcade

 ## USB Game Drive
+The USB drive must have a Label set to:

+>  ROM_EXTRA

+It must contain the folders:

+- BIOS
+- collections
+- downloaded_images
+- gameslists
+- roms

+The contents of these folders are identical to
+the corresponding folders in the retropie folders:

+- /home/pi/RetroPie/BIOS
+- /opt/retropie/configs/all/emulationstation/collections
+- /opt/retropie/configs/all/emulationstation/downloaded_images
+- /home/$USER/.emulationstation/gamelists
+- /home/$USER/RetroPie/roms

+## Map USB Game Drive

+Add these files:

+- autostart.sh
+- mount_roms_extra_gamelists_artwork.sh

-Add these files to the direcory below. \
+ to the direcory below.
-autostart.sh  \
-mount_roms_extra_gamelists_artwork.sh

 > \opt\retropie\configs

+This scripts will ensure that the USB is mapped to the folders on retropie.

 ## Game Collections

- custom-Golden80s.cfg \
+ * custom-Golden80s.cfg
- custom-Hits 70s.cfg \
+ * custom-Hits 70s.cfg
- custom-Hits 80s Cloned.cfg <br>
+ * custom-Hits 80s Cloned.cfg
- custom-Hits 80s Original.cfg \
+ * custom-Hits 80s Original.cfg
- custom-LightGun.cfg  \
+ * custom-LightGun.cfg
- custom-Mario.cfg  \
+ * custom-Mario.cfg
- custom-N64DEMO.cfg  \
+ * custom-N64DEMO.cfg
- custom-Pinball.cfg  \
+ * custom-Pinball.cfg
- custom-Players Two.cfg  \
+ * custom-Players Two.cfg
- custom-SYSTEMTEST-ARCADE.cfg  \
+ * custom-SYSTEMTEST-ARCADE.cfg
- custom-SYSTEMTEST-GAMEPAD.cfg  \
+ * custom-SYSTEMTEST-GAMEPAD.cfg
- custom-SYSTEMTEST-KEYBOARD.cfg  \
+ * custom-SYSTEMTEST-KEYBOARD.cfg
- custom-Tanks.cfg  <br>
+ * custom-Tanks.cfg

 Add these collections to directory:

 > \home\pi\emulationstation\collections